Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

-The randomized algorithm finding a rank $k$ approximation of $A \in \mathbb{R}^{m \times n}$ proposed by \cite{Halko:2011:FSR:2078879.2078881} consists of several simple steps.
+The randomized algorithm finding a rank $k$ approximation of $A \in \mathbb{R}^{m \times n}$ proposed in \cite{Halko:2011:FSR:2078879.2078881} consists of several simple steps.
 The main idea is to obtain a good estimate for the range of $A$ by forming products of $A$ with a sample of random vectors, then using the orthogonal basis of this sample matrix to project the original matrix into a smaller, lower dimensional one, of which we extract the full SVD and use these components to construct the low rank SVD of the original big matrix $A$.
 The steps are as follows: \begin{itemize} \item Take $k$ samples of the range of matrix $A$ by multiplying $A$ with random Gaussian vectors to form sample matrix $Y$ of size $m \times k$.
-We then have $\range Y \approx \range A$. \item Orthogonalize this set of samples forming the matrix $Q$.
-Then $\range Q \approx \range A \implies Q Q^T A \approx A$. \item Project the original matrix into a lower dimensional one: $B = Q^T A$ where $B$ is $k \times n$, substantially smaller than $A$ which is $m \times n$. \item Take the SVD of the smaller matrix $B = \tilde{U}_k \Sigma_k V^T_k$. \item Take as low rank SVD of $A$ the product $U_k \Sigma_k V^T_k$ with $U_k = Q \tilde{U}_k$ (since $Q Q^T A \approx A$). \end{itemize} Since the matrix $B$ of size $k \times n$, can still be quite large for large $n$, we compute the SVD components $\tilde{U}_k$ and $\Sigma_k$ of $B$ using the eigendecomposition of the small $k \times k$ symmetric matrix $B B^T$ and obtain $V_k$ by applying $B^T$.
+We then have $\range Y \approx \range A$. \item Obtain an orthogonal matrix $Q$ from $Y$ (by e.g. performing QR factorization on $Y$ to get $Y=QR$, where $Q^TQ=I$ and $R$ is upper triangular).
+Then $\range Q \approx \range A \implies Q Q^T A \approx A$. \item Project the original matrix into a lower dimensional one: $B = Q^T A$ where $B$ is $k \times n$, substantially smaller than $A$ which is $m \times n$. \item Take the SVD of the smaller matrix $B = \tilde{U}_k \Sigma_k V^T_k$. \item Take as low rank SVD of $A$ the product $U_k \Sigma_k V^T_k$ with $U_k = Q \tilde{U}_k$ (since $Q Q^T A \approx A$). \end{itemize} Various interpretations of these steps from \cite{Halko:2011:FSR:2078879.2078881}, including description of developed open source software can be found in \cite{2015arXiv150205366V}.
+We describe here the details of one particular approach mentioned in \cite{2015arXiv150205366V}, and formulate it in a way which can be used for very large matrices.
+In the approach we use, we construct a smaller matrix $B B^T$ and work with this matrix instead of $B$, because the matrix $B$ of size $k \times n$, can still be quite large for large $n$.
+We compute the SVD components $\tilde{U}_k$ and $\Sigma_k$ of $B$ using the eigendecomposition of the small $k \times k$ symmetric matrix $B B^T$ and obtain $V_k$ by applying $B^T$.
 This way, we avoid building $B$ or taking the SVD of it directly.
 We use the following relations: